 - Chain of command

 - Equipment for personnel

 - Review the plan with your employees

 If you see a wildfire and haven’t received evacuation orders yet, call 911.
 Do not assume that someone else has called.
 If you are ordered to evacuate, do so immediately.
 Many communities have text or email alerting systems for emergency notifications.

 Fire Weather Watch

 A fire weather watch means that dangerous fire weather conditions are possible over the next 72 hours.
-Stay up to date about the latest weather updates during this time, and follow any emergency instructions.
-If you are ordered to evacuate, know the route to and take the route to a safe location.
+Stay up to date about the latest weather updates during this time and follow any emergency instructions.
+If you are ordered to evacuate, know the route and take it to a safe location.
 Check in with your friends and family.